What’s the Mediterranean Diet

 How to Start the Mediterranean Diet

 We’d be wrong to assert it’s really a diet.
 The Mediterranean Diet barely instructs on what one should or shouldn’t eat.
-It’s more of a certain lifestyle which encourages consumption of all food groups but emphasizes on those that provide the most health and wellness benefits.
+It’s more of a certain lifestyle that encourages the consumption of all food groups but emphasizes on those that provide the most health and wellness benefits.

 It’s mainly about straightforward rules which should be followed sustainable to enjoy natural health benefits.
 Below, we’ve compiled a simplified guide on how you can start the Mediterranean Diet.
 You’ll be surprised at how simple it is to adopt this diet.